hannahilea/hannahilea.github.io/blog/meme-making/src.md

 My primary screenshot selection usage is actually more for taking screenshots of things I want to remember from otherwise ephemeral video call chats: charts, citations, quotes.
 I also keep a folder on my desktop of things that make me happy: comments, praise, and general goofiness from otherwise ephemeral chat situations (Zoom/Slack/group texts, etc).

-I also like it for making quick and goofy responses in conversations---a picture is worth a thousand words, etc.[^k] Things I have done with these images: frame it and gift it.
+I also like it for responding in digital conversations---a picture is worth a thousand words, etc.[^k] Other things I have done with these images: frame it and gift it.
 Put it on a puzzle and sent that puzzle to a friend.
 Print it in triplicate and tape it all over my team's meeting room.

-[^llm]: And none of that LLM auto-generated image nonsense, please.
+[^llm]: And none of that AI generative image nonsense, please.
 This is all about using your human creativity!

 [^k]: Bet you thought you were going to make it through the whole piece without me saying that!!